Your cookie preferences

 The price cap is set by Ofgem, the regulator for the energy industry.
 The way the cap level is calculated is based on a range of factors, such as the wholesale cost of energy, network costs, policy costs, operating costs and prepayment meter costs.

 Ofgem has committed to reviewing the level of the energy price cap four times a year in February, May, August and November.
-The next review is set to take place in November 2024.
+The next review is set to take place in February 2025 to come into effect in April.

 Are any suppliers exempt from the price cap?